Heidelberg University Library: Manuscripts, Old Prints and Rare Books

-The Heidelberg University Library has a rara collection with 6,900 manuscripts, 1,800 incunabula, 110,600 autographs and a collection of old maps, graphic sheets, drawings and photographs.
+The Heidelberg University Library has a collection with 6,900 manuscripts, 1,800 incunabula, 110,600 autographs and a collection of old maps, graphic sheets, drawings and photographs.
 The origins of the Bibliotheca Palatina with manuscripts from the 9th to the 17th century go back to the founding year of the university in 1386.
 Among the manuscripts, the Codex Manesse (Cod.
 Pal. germ.
 848) stands out.
 The Große Heidelberger Liederhandschrift was written in Zurich between 1300 and 1340 and is the most extensive collection of Middle High German poetry.
 The codex contains almost 6,000 stanzas by 140 poets on 426 sheets of parchment.
 Its 137 miniatures are a series of "portraits" depicting each poet.

 Also part of the stock are the predominantly Latin manuscripts dating from the 10th to 18th century from the monastic libraries Salem and Petershausen, the so-called Heidelberger Handschriften (mainly modern manuscripts and a large number of autographs and estates), manuscripts from the estate of the London bookseller Nikolaus Trübner (Trübner Collection) as well as documents, incunabula and old prints.
 The graphic collection contains landscapes and portraits rendered in different techniques.
 It comprises drawings, woodcuts, copper and steel engravings, etchings, and photographs.
 The graphic collection contains views and portraits in drawings, woodcuts, copper and steel engravings, etchings and photographs.

 Contents of the special collections are registered in separate catalogues, and provided detailed descriptions.The special collections are available through detailed descriptions in special catalogues.
 In addition, many manuscripts, incunabula and rara are available online in digitized form.